suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Hybrid public-key encryption (HPKE) {{I-D.irtf-cfrg-hpke}} is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.

-For use with firmware encryption the scheme works as follows: The firmware author uses HPKE, which internally utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to derive a shared secret, which is then used to encrypt plaintext.
+For use with firmware encryption the firmware author, or the distribution system, uses HPKE, which internally utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to derive a shared secret.
+This key is then used to encrypt plaintext.
 In the firmware encryption scenario, the plaintext passed to HPKE for encryption is a randomly generated CEK.
 The output of the HPKE operation is therefore the encrypted CEK along with HPKE encapsulated key (i.e. the ephemeral ECDH public key of the author).